RuiyeNi/CarND-P1-LaneLines/README.md

 For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
 There are three parts to the reflection:

 1. Describe the pipeline
+My pipeline includes five steps.
+Firstly, a color image is converted to grayscale.

 2. Identify any shortcomings